wflynny/JAX-NeuroGeneticsSClDataAnalysis/README.md

 # JAX-NeuroGeneticsSClDataAnalysis
-JAX: Neurogenetics Short Course Single cell data analysis
+Slides for the JAX Neurogenetics Short Course

+Single Cell Transcriptomics Analysis Workshop

+May 3, 2018